scttfrdmn/aws-101-for-tranium/README.md

 2. **Profile on CPU/GPU**: Optimize your kernels before deploying to Trainium
 3. **Deploy to Trainium**: After local testing, move to Trainium hardware for final testing and performance tuning

-This workflow allows you to develop NKI kernels efficiently without continuously needing access to Trainium hardware.# AWS 101 for Trainium Development Workshop
+# AWS 101 for Trainium Development Workshop

 ## Introduction